antonskourides/lightenn/README.md

 ### Requirements

 LighteNN requires Python 3.6.x and numpy to run.
 The current implementation has been tested against numpy 1.13.1.
-All other modules required by LighteNN are contained in the Python 3.6 standard library.
+All the other modules required by LighteNN are contained in the Python 3.6 standard library.

 ### Features